Propagating Pothos plants is definitely one of the simpler plants and you can create plenty of new plants from just a short vine cutting.

 For the first few weeks of your cuttings living in potting mix, we recommend keeping the soil a little more moist than usual as the cuttings are used to living in water and you don’t want their roots to dry out and shrivel up.
 But after a few weeks, you can go back to usual Pothos care and soon those vines will be long enough to propagate again!

-This method of propagation works best if your Pothos is quite bushy and has several separate vines. it’s a great way to propagate your Pothos plant if you don’t want to wait weeks and months for new growth but do be prepared to take a chunk out of the mother plant and it will appear thinner.
+This method works best if your plant is quite bushy and has several separate vines. it’s a great way to propagate your Pothos plant if you don’t want to wait weeks and months for new growth but do be prepared to take a chunk out of the mother plant and it will appear thinner.

 Locate the various natural divisions in your Pothos plant